TrungNguyen1909/ExtremeVulnerableDriver_XNU/README.md

 # ExtremeVulnerableDriver

-This is an XNU version for the HackSysExtremeVulnerableDriver
+This is a XNU (IOKit) kernel extension inspired by the `hacksysteam/HackSysExtremeVulnerableDriver` written by me

 Currently, there is only an buffer overflow demo.